 How to Open a Bubble Tea Shop

-Alright, so you want to open a bubble tea shop and now all you need is a plan.
-The most important aspects of starting a Bubble Tea Store are Costs, Store Design, Necessary Equipment, Product Sourcing, Training, and Location.
+Some of the most important aspects of starting your own Bubble Tea Shop are Store Costs, Store Design, Necessary Equipment, Product Sourcing, Training, Branding and Location.

 Bubble Tea Store Costs: